convincedcoder/convincedcoder.github.io-source/_posts/2018-09-29-Java-generics-wildcards-type-erasure.md

 }
 ```

-After erasure, it is the bridge method actually overrides the `ArrayList.add(Object)` method.
+After erasure, it is the bridge method that actually overrides the `ArrayList.add(Object)` method.
 It then calls the `GoodBoyList.add(Dog)` method.

 Bridge methods can also be used when the return type varies.
 For example, imagine that our `GoodBoyList` also overrides the `get(int)` method.